 As the Jeep started to slow down it drove off the road and into a 4 x 4 post.
 The vehicle came to a stop after hitting a large galvanized warning barrel head-on and came to a stop.

 The officer ran up to the vehicle to see if the driver or any passengers were hurt.
 The lone female driver was not hurt.
 The officer spoke to the woman and determined that she had not consumed alcohol and did not appear to be under the influence of any drugs.

 The officer believed the driver had committed the offence of Dangerous Driving contrary to the Criminal Code of Canada .
 The officer charged the woman and released her on a promise to appear in court.

-In the course of the case, Nicholas Charitsis reviewed the case law and jurisprudence relating the charge of dangerous driving.
-Mr. Charitsis presented the case law stating that speed alone is not conclusive of the mens rea and actus reas of dangerous driving to the Crown Attorney’s office.
+Mr. Charitsis presented the case to the court.
+Mr. Charitsis told the court and presented case law stating that speed alone is not conclusive of the mens rea and actus reas of dangerous driving.

 The Crown Attorney responded that the court could consider the driving beyond just the speed of the Jeep, but also the actions of the driver when the police officer activated his emergency lights to tried to get the Jeep to stop.

 In particular, the Crown Attorney argued that the driver failed to stop for the police officer and by continuing to drive in the manner she did, that the driver put other drivers on the highway at risk, thereby the offence of Dangerous Driving could be made out a trial.